DerCeddy/CeddysItemTracker/README.md

 - Rightclick on a check to put the name into the topmost textbox in the sometimes hint panel.

-To delete a wrong input just leftclick the textbox
+To delete a wrong input just leftclick the textbox.

 ### Stats